coprl/foo_presenter_plugin/README.md

 Presenter plugins allows extension and modification of the DSL and WebClient.
 It is powerfully designed for adding additional components to the system, or to change the behavior/look feel/capabilities of existing components.

+> Note: This version is compatible with COPRL 3.0 only

 ## Global Plugins

 Presenters have global plugins that are configured in the system.
 They are declared as a setting like so: